 Nick has been lecturing at CCCU since 2002 in the School of Language Studies and Applied Linguistics.
-He currently does most of his teaching on General English, the Algerian PHD Pre-sessional Progamme, and the English Language and Communication undergraduate programme (Business and International Business Communications modules).
+He currently does most of his teaching on the BA English Language, International Foundation, and General English programmes.

 Prior to joining Canterbury Christchurch he worked abroad teaching English as a Foreign Language in Slovakia, Spain, and the Czech Republic.
 He started his working life in the U.K. as a computer programmer and in I.T. related sales.

 His main areas of academic interest are concerned with language learning and memory, critical incident analysis, and the effect of experience on teachers and their teaching.

 Nick teaches on a variety of programmes in the Centre for Language and Linguistics and has quite a significant involement in the BA English Language programme which is a course attended mostly by UK students but also takes in students from overseas cohorts such as the Kansai University Study Abroad Programme.
 It is indeed in International programmes such as General English and the International Foundation that Nick has been particularly involved with for many years now and that would include a PhD pre-sessional course run specifically for the Algerian Ministry of Education that ran for five years until June 2018.